<img src="https://secure.item0self.com/192096.png" alt="" style="display:none;">

 In its Top strategic technology trends for 2025: Agentic AI, Gartner predicts, by 2028,

-- 33% of enterprise software applications will include agentic AI, up from less than 1% in 2024.
+• 33% of enterprise software applications will include agentic AI, up from less than 1% in 2024.

-- AI agent machine customers will replace 20% of the interactions at human-readable digital storefronts.
+• AI agent machine customers will replace 20% of the interactions at human-readable digital storefronts.

-- At least 15% of day-to-day work decisions will be made autonomously through agentic AI, up from zero percent in 2024.
+• At least 15% of day-to-day work decisions will be made autonomously through agentic AI, up from zero percent in 2024.

 So, the gap between basic AI agents to Agentic AI is diminishing fast.
-They are moving from basic tasks to adaptive model, from reacting to prompts to proactive decision-making, from being able to handle simple tasks to now dealing with complex ones in much complex environment, and finally from supervised to more autonomous.
+They are moving from basic tasks to an adaptive model, from reacting to prompts to proactive decision-making, from being able to handle simple tasks to now dealing with complex ones in a much complex environment, and finally from supervised to more autonomous.

-This whitepaper aims to empower AI leaders with a clear understanding of the key concepts behind Agentic AI and how they can spearhead the adoption of this transformative technology.
+This blog aims to empower AI leaders with a clear understanding of the key concepts behind Agentic AI and how they can spearhead the adoption of this transformative technology.
 Agentic AI is redefining the future of enterprise operations, offering unprecedented opportunities for scaling efficiency and innovation.

 Welcome to the Agentic Era!

-What is Agentic AI?
+What are Agentic Workflows?

-Difference between traditional workflows and Agentic Workflow
+What is the difference between traditional workflows and Agentic workflows?

 Traditional workflows are rigid, not scalable, and require manual oversight, making them suitable for repetitive tasks but inefficient for handling complex or evolving processes.
 They struggle with integrating unstructured data and cross-departmental collaboration, limiting scalability.

-Agentic workflows on the other hand leverage AI agents to create adaptable, intelligent systems that autonomously manage complex tasks, integrate diverse data, and handle exceptions.
-These workflows foster collaboration and scale easily, transforming tasks like invoice processing, leave approvals or IT troubleshooting into seamless, automated processes that drive operational efficiency and scale.
+Agentic workflows, on the other hand, leverage AI agents to create adaptable, intelligent systems that autonomously manage complex tasks, integrate diverse data, and handle exceptions.
+These workflows foster collaboration and scale easily, transforming tasks like invoice processing, leave approvals, or IT troubleshooting into seamless, automated processes that drive operational efficiency and scale.

 AI Agent and Agentic AI are closely related but distinct concepts that differ in scope and functionality.
 Here's a breakdown:

-- Performs tasks like data retrieval, task automation, or communication.
+• Performs tasks like data retrieval, task automation, or communication.

-- Operates within a specific domain (e.g., virtual assistants, recommendation systems).
+• Operates within a specific domain (e.g., virtual assistants, recommendation systems).

-- Executes predefined or learned behaviors, often guided by rules, algorithms, or training data.
+• Executes predefined or learned behaviors, often guided by rules, algorithms, or training data.

-- Examples: Chatbots, voice assistants like Alexa or Siri, customer support bots.
+• Examples: Chatbots, voice assistants like Alexa or Siri, customer support bots.

-- Focuses on the orchestration of tasks, not just their execution.
+• Focuses on the orchestration of tasks, not just their execution.

-- Often involves multiple agents acting in concert to achieve broader objectives.
+• Often involves multiple agents acting in concert to achieve broader objectives.

-- Capable of self-organizing, learning from context, and dynamically adapting to changes.
+• Capable of self-organizing, learning from context, and dynamically adapting to changes.

-- Examples: Multi-agent systems in enterprise workflows, supply chain management, or adaptive business process automation.
+• Examples: Multi-agent systems in enterprise workflows, supply chain management, or adaptive business process automation.

-Key Differences Between AI Agent and Agentic AI
+Key Differences Between AI Agent and Agentic AI:

-Aspect | AI Agent | Agentic AI |
+Aspect AI Agent Agentic AI

-Scope | Limited to specific tasks or domain | Broader, versatile and multifacet orchestration |
+Scope Limited to specific tasks or domain Broader, versatile and multifacet orchestration

-Complexity | Handles individual, well-defined tasks | Manages complex, multi-step workflows |
+Complexity Handles individual, well-defined tasks Manages complex, multi-step workflows

-Collaboration | Operates as a single entity or isolated system | Involves multiple AI agents and non-AI systems working together |
+Collaboration Operates as a single entity or isolated system Involves multiple AI agents and non-AI systems working together

-Autonomy Level | Reactive to commands or inputs | Proactive decisions and actions, self learning and optimization |
+Autonomy Level Reactive to commands or inputs Proactive decisions and actions, self learning and optimization

-Examples | Chatbots, FAQ bots, virtual assistants | Enterprise workflow systems, multi-agent collaboration frameworks |
+Examples Chatbots, FAQ bots, virtual assistants Enterprise workflow systems, multi-agent collaboration frameworks

 In Summary:

-- AI Agents: are individual components that handle specific tasks, while Agentic AI represents a more advanced, orchestrated system where these agents collaborate to manage and optimize workflows dynamically.
+• AI Agents: are individual components that handle specific tasks, while Agentic AI represents a more advanced, orchestrated system where these agents collaborate to manage and optimize workflows dynamically.
 Agentic AI can be seen as an evolution or higher-level implementation of AI agents for complex and scalable enterprise use cases.

 Robotic Process Automation (RPA) and Agentic Process Automation (APA) are two distinct approaches to automation with different scopes and capabilities.
 RPA focuses on automating repetitive, rule-based tasks, such as data entry or invoice processing, by mimicking human actions based on predefined scripts.
-It is most effective for structured processes with predictable inputs but struggles to handle variability or unstructured data and when the work requires adaptability and quick decision making based on the situation.
+It is most effective for structured processes with predictable inputs but struggles to handle variability or unstructured data, and when the work requires adaptability and quick decision-making based on the situation.
 This is where agentic workflows come into play, enabling enterprises to bring unprecedented agility to task management and automation.

 Agentic Process Automation (APA), on the other hand, leverages AI-powered agents to manage dynamic, multi-step workflows.
 These agents adapt to changes, understand context, and proactively handle exceptions, making APA suitable for complex, unstructured scenarios.